The Andrews Sisters: Many styles

 While the sisters specialized in traditional pop, swing, boogie-woogie, and novelty hits with their trademark lightning-quick vocal syncopations, they also produced major hits in jazz, ballads, folk, country, seasonal, and religious titles, being the first Decca artists to record an album of gospel standards in 1950.
-Their versatility allowed them to pair with many different artists in the recording studios, producing Top 10 hits with the likes of Bing Crosby (the only recording artist of the 1940s to sell more records than The Andrews Sisters), Danny Kaye, Dick Haymes, Carmen Miranda, Al Jolson, Ray McKinley, Burl Ives, Ernest Tubb, Red Foley, Dan Dailey, Alfred Apaka, and Les Paul.
-In personal appearances, on radio and on television, they sang with everyone from Rudy Vallee, Judy Garland, and Nat "King" Cole, to Jimmie Rodgers, Andy Williams, and The Supremes.
-Some of the trio's late-1930s recordings have noticeable Boswell Sisters vocal influences.
+Their versatility allowed them to pair with many different artists in the recording studios, producing Top 10 hits with the likes of Bing Crosby (the only recording artist of the 1940s to sell more records than the Andrews Sisters), Danny Kaye, Dick Haymes, Carmen Miranda, Al Jolson, Ray McKinley, Burl Ives, Ernest Tubb, Red Foley, Dan Dailey, Alfred Apaka, and Les Paul.
+In personal appearances, on radio and on television, they sang with everyone from Rudy Vallee, Judy Garland, and Nat "King" Cole, to Jimmie Rodgers, Andy Williams, and the Supremes.
+Some of the trio's late 1930s recordings have noticeable Boswell Sisters vocal influences.

 Marriages, family, and deaths

 LaVerne Andrews married Lou Rogers, a trumpet player in Vic Schoen's band, in 1948.
 The two remained together until LaVerne's death from liver cancer on May 8, 1967, at the age of 55.
 Lou died in 1995.

 Maxene Andrews married music publisher Lou Levy in 1941, separating in 1949.
 They adopted a girl and a boy, Aleda Ann and Peter.
 Levy was the sisters' manager from 1937 to 1951.
-Later in life, according to her adopted daughter, Maxene entered a thirteen-year relationship with her manager Lynda Wells and they later spent many years as life partners.
+Later in life, according to her adopted daughter, Maxene entered a thirteen-year relationship with a woman and later spent many years with her manager Lynda Wells as life partners.
 "To me, being gay was not a central focus of Maxene's life at all," Wells told radio station The Current (KCMP) in a 2019 interview.
 "Her art was.
 Her singing was."
-But Wells says that their status as companions, and Maxene's health issues as she got older, led Maxene to adopt her as a daughter.
+However, Wells says that their status as companions, and Maxene's health issues as she got older, led Maxene to adopt her as a daughter.
 "There was no such thing as being married at that time," she said.
 "During her lifetime, there was no such thing that existed for us."
 Maxene died October 21, 1995, at age 79.
-The ashes of LaVerne and Maxene Andrews are interred in the Columbarium of Memory of the Forest Lawn Memorial Park Cemetery in Glendale, California, close to the ashes of their parents.
+The ashes of LaVerne and Maxene Andrews are interred in the Columbarium of Memory of the Forest Lawn Memorial Park Cemetery in Glendale, California, near the ashes of their parents.

 Patty Andrews married agent Marty Melcher in 1947 but left him in 1949, when he pursued a romantic relationship with Doris Day.
 She then married Walter Weschler, the trio's pianist, in 1951.
 Patty died of natural causes at her home in Northridge, California, on January 30, 2013, at the age of 94.
 Weschler, her husband of nearly 60 years, had died on August 28, 2010, at the age of 88.

 Joyce DeYoung Murray, who replaced LaVerne from late 1966 to 1968, died in March 2014 at the age of 87.